geniuxconsulting/blog-three60-vr/README.md

       or
     * [Chrome](http://blog.tojicode.com/2014/07/bringing-vr-to-chrome.html)
 1. Make sure your Rift is connected
-1. Start the browser and navigate to [geniuxconsulting.github .io/blog-three60-vr](geniuxconsulting.github.io/blog-three60-vr)
+1. Start the vr-enabled browser and navigate to [geniuxconsulting.github .io/blog-three60-vr](geniuxconsulting.github.io/blog-three60-vr) or
+   Checkout the [project from git](https://github .com/geniuxconsulting/blog-three60-vr) and open `index.html` and make sure
+    you [change the local files security policy](https://github .com/mrdoob/three.js/wiki/How-to-run-things-locally) to be able to load
+    local videos
 1. On some OSes you might have to move the window on the Oculus screen, and then simply make it fullscreen by pressing `F11`
 1. The video should be running inside the headset, with you being able to